peytonagher/peytonagher.github.io/README.md

 to do:

-- add more projects & screenshots
+- add more project screenshots
 - implement react
 - snake leaderboard & konami code